Yooooomi/yggtorrent_searcher/README.md

 Edit the left hand part of the line below `volumes` and provide a _valid_ path

-You can edit the CORS _ONLY_ by editing the docker-compose file under the environment path
+You can edit the CORS _ONLY_ by editing the docker-compose file under the environment path You can specify `all` if you don't want to bother with CORS

 Docker will launch two containers containing the client and the server